Log In

 Fall Submit your online application to your State Coordinator.
 Due dates vary by state.

-January 15 State Coordinators send recommended applications & deposit payments to the States’ 4-H National Office.
+December 15 State Coordinators send recommended applications to the States’ 4-H National Office.

 Late Spring Host Family placement is announced.

-Summer Students fly to U.S. hub city for National Departure Orientation the day before international flight.
+Summer Students fly to U.S. gateway city for National Departure Orientation the day before international flight.